 - Use a proper “calculator.”
-The best way to calculate your goal is by using one of the many interactive worksheets now available free of charge online and in print.
+The best way to calculate your goal is by using one of the many interactive worksheets now available online and in print.
 Each type features questions about your financial situation as well as blank spaces for you to provide answers.
 An online version will perform the calculation automatically and respond almost instantly with an estimate of how much you may need for retirement and how much more you should try to save to pursue that goal.
 If you do the calculation on a paper worksheet, however, you might want to have a traditional calculator on hand to help with the math.
 Remember that your ultimate goal is to save as much money as possible for retirement regardless of what any calculator might suggest.
 (After all, when was the last time you heard a retiree complain about having saved too much money in his or her 401[k] plan?)

 - Contribute more.
 At the very least, you should try to contribute at least enough to receive the full amount of your employer’s matching contribution (if offered).
 It’s also a good idea to increase contributions annually, such as after a pay-raise.

 Retirement will likely be one of the biggest expenses in your life, so it’s important to maintain an accurate price estimate and financial plan.
 Make it a priority to calculate your savings goal at least once a year.
 Also, make it a priority to learn more about how a Discover IRA CD can help you pursue that goal.
 Discover’s IRA CD gives you the choice of either a Roth or Traditional IRA, they offer convenient renewal options at maturity, and there are no monthly maintenance fees.